caddyserver/website/src/docs/markdown/running.md

 The best way to override aspects of the service files is with this command:
 <pre><code class="cmd bash">sudo systemctl edit caddy</code></pre>

 This will open a blank file with your default terminal text editor in which you can override or add directives to the unit definition.
+This is called a "drop-in" file.

 For example, if you need to define environment variables for use in your config, you may do so like this:
 ```systemd